learn-co-students/module-6-code-challenge-round-1-online-ds-pt-021119-module-6-assessment-1581448202/README.md

 print(accuracy_score(y_test,predicted_vals_test))
 ```

-##### 2) Explain how regularization is related to the bias/variance tradeoff within Neural Networks?
+##### 2) Explain how regularization is related to the bias/variance tradeoff within Neural Networks and how it's related to the results you just achieved in the previous model.
 What does regularization change in the training process?

 // answer here //

-##### 3) How does L1 regularization change a neural network's architecture?
+##### 3) How might L1  and dropout regularization change a neural network's architecture?

 // answer here //